NJU-iSE/GPIT/README.md

 # GHIT (GitHub Issue Tools): A toolkit for GitHub Issues
-This is a semi-finished project developed by @shaoyuyoung
+This is a semi-finished project developed by [Shaoyu](https://github.com/shaoyuyoung)
 ## Instructions
 > [!IMPORTANT]
 >